RazzleAi/docs/quick-start.md

 `Show me all the employees for company C1203939`

 You should see a table with all the employees for the company you requested for.
 Please note you don't have to type the same prompts as the ones here.
-You can can type whatever you want and Raszzle will try to figure out what you mean and match you to the right action.
+You can can type whatever you want and Razzle will try to figure out what you mean and match you to the right action.

 [Get employees image]